jqu224/Stochastic-Processes/README.md

 # Stochastic-Processes
+This article should deliver a bright idea of the following:
+• Naïve Bayes Probabilistic Classifier/Posterior classification probabilities
+• Bayes classifier assuming Gaussian distributions
+• Bayes classifier with probability densities estimated
-Comparison of Naïve Bayes classifier and Bayes’ classifier with K nearest neighbor method
+• Bayes classifier with the K nearest neighbor method (B-kNN)